EmirhanSergen/METU_ProjectCallPlatform/README.md

  - `components/ui/DocumentList.tsx` – lists uploaded attachments with
   download and delete options.
 - `components/ui/Stepper.tsx` – displays progress across application
   steps and is used by `ApplicationLayout`.
+- Layout elements such as `ApplicationLayout` and `Navbar` are in `components/layout/`.
+- Route components live under the `pages/` directory and are loaded through `routes/index.tsx`.